RaminVali/gas_pipe_project/README.md

 ## File description:

 - Pipeline_Project_v4 is the last iteration of the notebook.
-I have exprimented with different methods of presenting geographical information including geopandas and shapely in the previous versions.
+I have experimented with different methods of presenting geographical information including geopandas and shapely in the previous versions.
 - pipe-app.py is the streamlit webapp based on the last notebook.
 - Dockerfile: for cloud deployment
 - Data: contains geospacial data as well as the incident data. the code reads and presents both sets of data.
 Some preprocessing has been done in previous versions of the code and the results are stored in pickle files.